CA-Gray90/decorate-the-tree/README.md

 # README #
-Repository for working on my 'Find the Ring' game.
+Repository for working on my 'Decorate the Tree' game.

-A terminal game in which the user plays Bilbo Baggins from The Hobbit.
+A terminal game in which the user plays an Elf that must decorate the Christmas Tree.

-The game uses a matrix to display the users position ('B') and Gollums position ('G').
+The game uses a matrix to display the users position ('E') and the Grinchs position ('G').

 The user moves thier character position by entering commands into the console.
 The commands are either 'up', 'down', 'left', 'right'.

-Gollums position changes automatically on each turn, moving towards the character.
+The Grinchs position changes automatically on each turn, moving towards the character.
 The amount of moves Gollum makes is selected randomly between 0 - 2 for each turn.

-If the user stumbles upon the ring (i.e the matrix position that 'contains' the ring), they win.
+The player can pick up decorations by passing over them.
+They can then drop them off at the Tree by passing over the Tree.

-If Gollum catches up to them (i.e Gollumns position and the users position are the same), the player loses.
+If the player gets all decorations to the tree, they win.
+If they are caught by the Grinch, they lose.

 Work in progress.